Scott3142/python-programming/site/codelabs/part-1.md

 Negative
 : Hello world! <br> ... and the universe!

 The programming exercises will be checked by Python's tester when uploaded to Github.
-The tester is very meticulous.
-The guidelines in the assignments regarding the print format are very precise.
+The tester is very meticulous and the guidelines in the assignments regarding the print format are very precise.
 If the assignment expects you to print a parenthesis, you must print the parenthesis.

 This preciseness with regard to the output is relevant in programming in a more general sense.
 Missing a single character may cause an error.
 Novice programmers often enter a comma instead of a dot, or write, for instance `prnt` instead of `print`, leave out apostrophes, or forget a bracket after a command.
 Any one of these would cause an error and cause the program execution to fail.

 Learning programming is, in fact, a path full of mistakes -- and every error message is a chance to learn.
-Keep a look out for any red signs in the IDE and try to read the test errors!
+Keep a look out for any error messages in Atom and try to read the test errors!

 Positive
 : **Exercise - Once Upon a Time** <br><br> Read the instructions for the exercise and commit the solution via Github. <br><br> [Source files on Github](https://github.com/den01-python-programming/exercise-1-2-once-upon-a-time.git)